sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/azure_ad.md

 ## 2. Add the SAML auth provider to Sourcegraph site config

-1. Ensure `externalURL` in [site config](../../config/site_config.md) is set to the base URL (no trailing slash) you used in the Azure AD application configuration.
-1. Add an entry to `auth.providers` with type `saml` and `identityProviderMetadataURL` set to the "App Federation Metadata Url" you recorded in the previous section.
+[Add a SAML auth provider](./index.md#add-a-saml-provider) with `identityProviderMetadataURL` set to the "App Federation Metadata Url" you recorded in the previous section.
 Here is an example of what your site configuration should look like:

 ```json
 {